SERVICE OVERVIEW

 Five reasons to evaluate your project

-• Are running or planning to run a community project
+- Are you running or planning to run a community project?

-• Have ever been involved in a project and at the end you weren’t sure what to do next
+- Have you ever been involved in a project and at the end, you weren’t sure what to do next?

 (the project journey rarely travels in a straight line to the destination – the fun part is figuring out why)